 - Your Own Negligence: While it might be clear that another party caused the accident that led to your injuries, there are other ways you could be held liable for some or all your damages.
 For instance, as previously mentioned, if your doctor instructed you to take time off from your job but you went back to work anyway, the insurance company may assert that you did not take sufficient steps to mitigate damages.
 This could lead to a liability dispute which, if it cannot be resolved during negotiations, could increase the likelihood of your case proceeding to trial.

-Is It Safe to Use Social Media After an Accident?
+Is It Safe to Use Social Media After an Auto Accident?

 In the age of social media, staying in touch with friends and family is easier than ever before.
 Whether it’s posting about a graduation, birthday party, or just a great meal, broadcasting your thoughts is as easy as tapping a button.
 But that convenience comes at a cost.

-It’s no secret that insurance companies sometimes monitor claimants’ social media activity for evidence that could be used to dispute their claims.
+It’s no secret that insurance companies sometimes monitor claimants’ social media activity for evidence that could be used to dispute their case.
 As such, you need to be very careful about what you post on your profiles as even seemingly innocent comments could harm your claim.
-A Long Beach car accident lawyer can provide helpful guidance to reduce the likelihood that your social media content will harm your case.
+Attorney Michael D. Waks can provide helpful guidance to reduce the likelihood that your social media content will harm your case.
 Here are a few tips to keep in mind:

 - Check Your Privacy Settings: If you haven’t updated your privacy settings, there’s a high chance that your social media activity is visible to those outside of your circles—including individuals from the insurance company.
 By setting your accounts to private, only friends and family in your networks can see your posts.